isar/hive/README.md

 | `encryptionKey` | Hand over this key, and Hive will encrypt your box.
 Keep it safe!         |
 | `maxSizeMiB`    | The maximum size of the box in MiB.
 Go for a modest number.               |

-> 🐝 Beeswax, which is secreted from the abdomen of worker bees, is used to construct the honeycomb.
+> Bee fact: Beeswax, which is secreted from the abdomen of worker bees, is used to construct the honeycomb.

 ### 🌂 Bidding Adieu: Closing Boxes